Medal of Honor: European Assault: Belgium

 The final mission of the game involves the Battle of the Bulge.
 Holt is sent in with the 101st Airborne Division, surrounded within the Ardennes forest in Belgium and participates in the battle to liberate the Bastogne Pocket.
 The Mission starts with an intense German offensive.
 Holt, with the help of paratroopers from the 101st Airborne manages to stop the initial assault by killing Folker Kappelhorf and blows up a strategically important bridge.
 Then Holt is sent to a Belgian farm to rescue Manon Batiste, a female OSS operative and the main character of Medal of Honor: Underground (although renamed to Manon Du Champs in European Assault), who was captured by Von Schrader's most loyal man, Freder Engel.
 After defeating Engel, he has to defend a farmhouse from a massive German assault until reinforcements arrive.
 Holt frees the operative.
 In the final mission, Holt, accompanied with a platoon of US soldiers, makes the critical assault on Von Schrader's Virus House.
 With one final suicide battle, Holt eliminates Von Schrader and destroys the dirty bomb by dropping it into the underground bunker at the last moment and escaping with some minor wounds.

 Reception

-Medal of Honor: European Assault received "average" reviews, according to video game review aggregator Metacritic.
+Medal of Honor: European Assault received "average" reviews, according to video game review aggregator website Metacritic.

 Maxim gave the game a score of eight out of ten, stating that "It may not appease the history buffs, but it will delight the trigger-happy."
 Detroit Free Press gave the Xbox version a score of three stars out of four and stated, "It was maddening to nearly finish a mission, then die and have to start over.
 There are no checkpoints, but that's part of this game's challenge."
 The Sydney Morning Herald, however, gave the PS2 version a score of three-and-a-half stars out of five, saying that "Long-term appeal is doubtful with only 11 missions available and a lack of online support for multiplayer action."